farazsth98/farazsth98.github.io/_posts/2019-07-19-rop-emporium-challenges.markdown

 We see that we don't overwrite RIP at all.
 This is because we overwrote RIP with an invalid address greater than `0x00007fffffffffff`, which is the maximum address size of a 64 bit system.
 This causes the OS to raise an exception and thus not update RIP's value at all.

-However, we did overwrite RBP, and we know that the RIP exists 8 bytes past RBP's address.
-Finding the offset for RBP (32) then adding 8 to it, gives us the offset for RIP, which is 32+8=40.
+However, we did overwrite RBP, and we know that the return address exists 8 bytes past RBP's address.
+Finding the offset for RBP (32) then adding 8 to it, gives us the offset for overwriting RIP, which is 32+8=40.

 Note that we still have control of RIP, it's just that we can't write an invalid address to it.
 Fortunately, the address to the `ret2win()` function *is* a valid address, so the following script does the job.